Looking to make some extra cash? There are many ways you can sell your stuff, here are 10 ways to sell second-hand stuff in Australia.

 1. Local Classifieds

-Until I joined our local Facebook buy, swap and sell page, the local classifieds were my preferred way to sell used items, particularly bulky ones.
+Until I joined our local Facebook buy, swap and sell page, the local classifieds were my preferred way to unload used items, particularly bulky ones.

 A listing is usually free for items under a certain dollar amount and your item is usually listed both online and in the local print paper.
-A lot of people still read the local paper on a Saturday to bag a bargain.
+A lot of people still read the local paper on a Saturday (if you still have one) to bag a bargain.

 2. Garage Sale

-If you have a lot of stuff to sell, a garage sale makes it quick and easy.
+If you have a lot of things to get rid of, a garage sale makes it quick and easy.
 We have had a garage sale in the past and despite a tropical thunderstorm, managed to get rid of a fair bit of stuff and make a few hundred dollars.
 Check out the article on how to hold a garage sale for more info.

 4. Local Second-hand dealer